 Starting as early as June 2020, a growing number of studies have shown that people who use heartburn medicine are at greater risk of developing serious complications from the coronavirus — including death.
 Conducted by researchers throughout the world, these studies note that PPIs can weaken the body's ability to fight infections like COVID-19.

-While this research continues to unfold, major companies that manufacture PPIs have a responsibility to warn consumers and the doctors prescribing the medication.
+While this research continues to unfold, drug manufacturers and pharmaceutical companies that produce PPIs have a responsibility to warn consumers and the doctors prescribing the medication.

 COVID-19 and Heartburn Medicine